 How can we depatriarchalise technology as a political practice?
 Ricaurte Quijano invited everybody to consider complexity.
 As Aguilar argues, technological creation should be “at the service of the common good, not of the market”.
 The key is not to discuss technology but technological systems in which many dimensions are intertwined: geopolitics and the world system to the social system, production, territory and body politics.
 This means decolonising our body, sex and gender relations, affects, affections and desires, and our future, memories, and sensibilities.

-This seminar was part of DDP’s initiative to bring up decolonisation discussions around decolonisation.
+This seminar was part of DDP’s initiative to bring up decolonisation discussions around technology.
 Watch the first episode of our #UnlearnColonialism series, where we talked to the Mexican musician Arturo Carcará.